These gluten-free French toast bites are so yummy. They are sure to be a new family favorite breakfast and they can be prepared in 30 minutes!

 The bread you choose for these little bites will definitely affect the end result.
 I love to use the Canyon Bakehouse mountain white bread.
 However, any of their varieties will work.
 They have a whole line of amazing products from shelf stable stay fresh breads to focaccia and brownie bites.

-I’ve used their bread in lots of recipes but one of my favorites is this gluten-free eggs Benedict casserole with smoky hollandaise sauce.
+I’ve used their bread in lots of recipes but one of my favorites is this gluten-free eggs Benedict casserole with smoky hollandaise sauce or our school breakfast pizza.
 You can always count on their products to be so delicious that nobody would ever know they are gluten-free!

 How to make gluten-free French Toast bites